999Samurai/predictions-scraper/README.md

 ## Predictions Scraper
-A scraper to get predictions from multiple websites and then convert them all into a xlsx file to easily .
+A scraper to get predictions from multiple websites and then convert them all into a xlsx file.

 ## Installation